 Who Should Attend

-The aim of the Construction induction is to provide initial basic health and safety education to all persons working within the building and construction industry.
+The aim of the Construction induction course is to provide clients with an initial basic health and safety education when working within the building and construction industry.

-- On completion of this course, participants will have been provided with information on:
+On completion of this course, participants will have been provided with information on:

 - Appropriate legislative requirements and responsibilities